Fraternity and Sorority Life Staff

 Gaius George, Coordinator

 Gaius earned his B.B.A. in Management Information Systems and Masters in Human Relations from the University of Oklahoma.
 Looking back on his experience, his journey into higher education seems like a natural fit since his work in Student Affairs began his second year as an undergraduate in college.
 He is a proud member of Omega Delta Phi Fraternity Inc., Xi Chapter, Spring 1998.
-August 2016 will mark the beginning of Gaius’ twelfth year of service to TCU.
+August 2019 will mark the beginning of Gaius’ fifteenth year of service to TCU.
 He’s a certified mediator, photographer, and the 2014 St. Jude Children’s Research Hospital Up ‘til Dawn Advisor of the Year.
 Gaius serves as the Multicultural Greek Council, Independent Greek Council, Collaborative Greek Alliance and Up ’til Dawn advisor.
-He also is the Hall Director for Martin Moore.
+He also oversees programmatic and leadership initiatives in the office.